vuestorefront/vue-storefront/packages/core/docs/commercetools/getting-started.md

 ## Configuring other integrations

-Depending on the configuration and version of Vue Storefront you use, you could have additional integrations to set up.
+Depending on the configuration and version of Vue Storefront used, you could have additional integrations to set up.
 You will find their settings in `middleware.config.js`